open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

             .counterBuilder("fully.qualified.counter")
             .setDescription("A count of produced widgets")
             .setUnit("{widget}")
-            // optionally change the type to double
+            // Uncomment to optionally change the type to double
             // .ofDoubles()
-            // the callback is invoked a MetricReader reads metrics .buildWithCallback(
+            .buildWithCallback(
-                observableMeasurement -> {
+                // the callback is invoked a MetricReader reads metrics observableMeasurement -> {
                   long currentWidgetCount = widgetCount.get();